syntevo/docs/src/SmartGit/HowTos/Configuration/Setting-up-SSH-commit-signing.md

 ```
 This configures SSH commit signing for your current user.
 If you prefer repository-local configuration, remove the `--global` flag from the commands that modify the Git configuration.

 From this point on, every commit will be signed with your SSH key.

+## Verification at Hosting Provider
 To allow your hosting provider to verify these commits, you must upload your public key.

 You can print your public SSH key with: